Your home is your safe haven and should be a place that feels great to come home to. But did you know it can harbor some harmful gases and pollutants?

 Ionizers create the charged particles which bond to air particles and then metal collection plates or a filter inside the device.

-Unlike air filters which are tested using HEPA standards, there is no way to gauge the effectiveness of electronic air cleaners.
+Unlike air filters that are tested using HEPA standards, there’s no way to gauge the effectiveness of electronic air cleaners.
 They also produce small amounts of ozone – a three-oxygen molecule which can irritate the lungs – as a by-product.

 Why ionizers are a bad choice

 Ionizers have been proven to rid the air effectively of sickness-causing microbes, so they can offer a great benefit if designed correctly.